 Why do we vaccinate at all?

 - Physical Examination – This serves as an annual health check for your pet.
 We work through a check list as we examine your pet , and together with any recent history that you may provide us with, then we can advise about any future health concerns and if any action should be taken.
 In most circumstances your pet is given the all clear and we proceed to giving the vaccination.
 During this examination we may review current medication and preventative products for heartworm, general worming, flea and tick control.This examination becomes more and more important as your pet ages.
-If we compare your pet’s ageing with our own – you might say that annual pet checks are the same as a human health check every 7 years (if every 3 years in pets, 21 years in humans) .
+If we compare your pet’s ageing with our own – you might say that annual pet checks are the same as a human health check every 7 years (a good reason for annual check-ups) .
 We would also highly recommend that all dogs & cats older than 10 years of age have a senior pet blood screen done yearly – an early warning system for impending problems.

 Are vaccines safe?

 We have been using vaccines on dogs and cats for well over 50 years.
 During this time both their safety and effectiveness have been constantly improving.
 It is true that some dogs and cats do have ‘reactions’ to vaccines.
 In the vast majority of cases these are only minor reactions with the occasional reaction being a little more severe.
-If we are aware that your pet is prone to reactions at the time of vaccinating we can take some simple medical prec autions to minimize the reaction.
+If we are aware that your pet is prone to reactions at the time of vaccinating we can take some simple medical precautions to minimize the reaction.
 The reality is that vaccines are safe, and the consequences of not vaccinating your pet are potentially far more devastating than the risks from vaccines.
+We can also “Titre Test” dogs to check if they already have adequate immunity against parvovirus ( see further below).

 The all important concept of “3 year vaccines” is to supposedly reduce the frequent antigenic contact of vaccines to the animal’s immune system.
-However, this does not address the fact that the “kennel cough” or Bordatella vaccine still needs to be delivered yearly.
+This will minimise reactions.
+However, this does not apply in regards to the “kennel cough” vaccines that still need to be delivered yearly.
 This vaccine is often the one that creates the occasional reaction.
+There is also now an intranasal form of this vaccine as well as the regular injectable form.

-As with ticks, flea control, intestinal worming, dog food etc there are a number of treatments available.
+As with ticks, flea control, intestinal worming etc there are a number of options available.
 We are aware that often these options can become confusing.
 The schedule above clearly shows that as an owner you have a number of combinations that can be selected.
 The simplest and easiest to remember is using the annual option for all three treatments.

 What about the cost of the various vaccine options?

-Triennial C5 vaccinations will cost more than an Annual C5 (up to 20%) .
-When the cost of the new vaccination protocol is spread over 3 years, both options end up virtually the same cost.
+Triennial C5 vaccinations will cost more than an Annual C5 but, when the cost of the new vaccination protocol is spread over 3 years, both options end up virtually the same cost.

 Note: All vaccinations are inclusive of a full consultation and annual health check up.